archivesspace/tech-docs/migrations/migrate_from_archivists_toolkit.md

 ## Running the Migration Tool as an AT Plugin

 * Make sure that the AT instance you want to migrate from is shut down.
-Next, download the “scriptAT.zip” file from the at-migration release github page (https://github.com/archivesspace/at-migration/releases) and copy the file into the plugins folder of the AT instance, overwriting the one that’s already there if needed.
+Next, download the “scriptAT.zip” file from the at-migration release github page (https://github.com/archivesspace/at-migration/releases) and copy the file into the plugins folder of the AT instance, overwriting the one that's already there if needed.

 * Make sure the ArchivesSpace instance that you are migrating into is up and running.